EldritchJS/word-fountain/README.md

    python app.py
    ```

-1. Consume from the queue `salesq` to see the liquors
+1. Consume from the queue `salesq` to see the data